This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Set on the rugged Asturian coast, tucked between steep hills and sandy coves, Cudillero is an old fishing village.
 Pastel-colored houses cascade down the hillside, creating a semi-circle around a tiny inlet.
 There are numerous viewpoints on top of the hill from which you can marvel at the incredible views and Cudillero’s historic old town.

-Places of interest in Cudillero include the Chapel of Humilladero, the lighthouse, fishermen taverns, Plaza de la Marina and Quinta de Selgas, a 19th-century palace heavily influenced by Italian and French architectural style.
+Places of interest in Cudillero include the Chapel of Humilladero, the lighthouse, fishermen’s taverns, Plaza de la Marina and Quinta de Selgas, a 19th-century palace heavily influenced by Italian and French architectural style.
 I highly recommend going for a stroll up to the lighthouse of Cudillero.
 It’s not too strenuous and you’ll be rewarded with stunning views across the coast.
 Complete your stay with lunch or dinner at the seafront-facing square which is full of seafood restaurants.
-Some far better than others so do some research.
+Some are far better than others so do some research.

 Set in between sea and mountain on the Asturia coast, about one hour east of Cudillero, this small fishing village stands out for its steep cobbled streets and pastel-painted houses.
-Belonging to the municipality of Colunga, Lastres is still largely untouched by mass tourism, which means you can have it almost all to yourself if you vist outside the summer season.
+Belonging to the municipality of Colunga, Lastres is still largely untouched by mass tourism, which means you can have it almost all to yourself if you visit outside the summer season.

-If you have seen the popular Spanish tv-series Doctor Mateo, an adaptation of the British series Doc Martin, Lastres is no stranger to you.
+If you have seen the famous Spanish tv-series Doctor Mateo, an adaptation of the British series Doc Martin, Lastres is no stranger to you.
 The village boasts spectacular mountain scenery, gorgeous beaches, great tapas bars and attractions such as the Church of Santa María de Sábada and the Chapel of San Roque.
 From the San Roque viewpoint, located at one of the highest points in Lastres, you’ll get panoramic views of the colorful village, the beaches, the Sierra del Sueve mountain range and the Picos de Europa.